 - Exterior siding: Farmhouses constructed from wood are usually covered with clapboards, which are horizontal wooden boards that often overlap to keep out wind and moisture.

 - Fireplaces: Particularly in homes built in the northeast, large fireplaces were indeed the heart of all colonial houses because it was the only source of heat for warmth and cooking.
 Farmhouses constructed in the early 1900s typically had sizable fireplaces too.

 - Layout: Many older homes have a similar floor plan.
 The first floor features an ample cooking space in the back on the house, a formal living area in the front of the house, and bedrooms on the second floor.
 Unlike many modern homes that feature staircases in the front foyer, stairs were are often located near the kitchen.

 Similar Styles to Farmhouse Architecture

 There are regional variants.
-Down south the ranch house, which is ubiquitous to the cattle ranches in the area, often have a similar rustic vibe created for informal living.
+Down south the ranch house, which is ubiquitous to the cattle ranches in the area, often has a similar rustic vibe created for informal living.
 However, the classic ranch has a much wider layout and a lower profile.

 The craftsman style home we arguably believe is the urban cousin of the classic farmhouse.
-It has a little more spit and polish, but just like its country cousin, it makes a warm and inviting first impression thanks to its classic, and covered front porch supported by beautifully tapered columns.
+It has a little more spit and polish, but just like its country cousin, it makes a warm and inviting first impression thanks to its classic and covered front porch supported by beautifully tapered columns.